 To acquire advanced skills (B2 level - Common European Framework of Reference for Languages ).

 At the end of the course, the student will be able to:

-Theory: (psycholinguistic) foundation of reading process and vocabulary learning; aspects of language competence ("taalbeheersing"), text typology, language registers, reading strategies, language variation
+Theory: (psycholinguistic) foundation of reading processes and vocabulary learning; aspects of language competence ("taalbeheersing"), text typology, language registers, reading strategies, writing strategies, language variation

-Exercises: Applying reading techniques and reading strategies to various text types, including literary and cultural.
+Exercises: Applying reading techniques and reading strategies to various text types.
 Training in writing competence (summarization, factual re-writing), in class discussion of writing process MOOC.